TimoStaudinger/pigment-studio/README.md

 ---

-This document describes how to develop PIGMENTstudio.
-You don't need follow to use the application – you can simply **visit https://pigment.studio** for that!
+This guide describes how to run and develop PIGMENTstudio.
+You don't need follow it to use the application – you can simply **visit https://pigment.studio**!